Serrano Pepper Guide: Heat Levels, Recipes & Buying Tips for Spicy Food Lovers

 Step-by-Step Growing Tips:

-1. Start Seeds Indoors: About 6–8 weeks before the last frost date.
+1. Start Seeds Indoors: 6-8 weeks before last frost.
+Use seed trays with well-draining soil mix.

 Frequently Asked Questions